Hydra-Chain/hydragon-core-contracts/docs/RewardWallet/RewardWallet.md

 function rewardManagers(address) external view returns (bool)
 ```

-The mapping of the managers with a boolean to flag if it is active manager or not
+The mapping of the managers